 Directors Justin Benson and Aaron Moorhead made an impressive debut a couple of years ago with Resolution (2012), a raw and effective intervention drama that opened up into an eerie film about cryptic happenings in the backwoods.
 Spring was their second film.
 It arrived with much word of mouth buzz and was one of the standouts from the 2014 Toronto International Film Festival and Austin Fantastic Festival.

-Benson and Moorhead subsequently made the equally striking Bonestorm segment of V/H/S Viral (2014) and the full-length The Endless (2017) involving a cult and much in the way of mysterious backwoods happenings, which was a follow-up to Resolution, and Synchronic (2019) about a drug that causes the user to time travel, as well as produced After Midnight (2019).
+Benson and Moorhead subsequently made the equally striking Bonestorm segment of V/H/S Viral (2014) and the full-length The Endless (2017) involving a cult and much in the way of mysterious backwoods happenings, which was a follow-up to Resolution, Synchronic (2019) about a drug that causes the user to time travel episodes of Marvel’s Moon Knight (2022) and the reality bending Something in the Dirt (2022), as well as produced After Midnight (2019).

 The best way to view Spring is to go in knowing as little about it as possible.
 Nearly half of the film doesn’t even seem like it is going to enter into genre territory at all – it is all about a guy (Lou Taylor Pucci) with problems leaving the US and going on a trip to Italy (in Poligno a Mare, what would have to be one of the most picturesquely chosen towns possible), meeting a girl and becoming entranced with her.